VISIT OUR ART STORE ▶

 Painting the Magnolia with Watercolors

-Here's how I paint the leaves, stems, and petals.
+Here is how the artist paints the leaves, stems, and petals.

 Preparing the Leaves and Stems

-Start by preparing your watercolor palette with a light blue-violet solution.
-This will be your base color for the leaves and stems.
+The palette is prepared with a light blue-violet solution.
+This becomes the base color for the leaves and stems.

-This wash should be light enough to show the pencil sketch underneath but saturated enough to give color to the base of the leaf.
+A very light wash is applied using a thin brush—light enough for the pencil sketch to show, yet saturated enough to tint the base of the leaf.

 Add the light wash